Finding a lawyer

 - ask your lawyer questions if you don’t understand what has happened or what will happen next;

-- if your legal matter involves the prospect of going to An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate., ask your lawyer what it means if you agree to ‘settle’ your legal matter instead of going to court (and what this means for your legal costs); and
+- if your legal matter involves the prospect of going to court, ask your lawyer what it means if you agree to ‘settle’ your legal matter instead of going to court (and what this means for your legal costs); and

-- ask your lawyer if your costs are likely to increase from the original estimate they gave you – note that your lawyer must inform you about any significant changes to the legal costs that you will need to pay.
+- ask your lawyer if your costs are likely to increase from the original estimate or the agreed fee.
+This can happen if circumstances change or new factors come to light that mean the matter is more complex and/or takes more time.
+Your lawyer must inform you about any significant changes to the legal costs that you need to pay.

 Your lawyer’s obligations and rights

 Lawyers, like any other service providers, have obligations to the people who use their services.
-Lawyers’ obligations are set out in Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. and in professional conduct rules.
-For example, solicitors are obliged to:
+Lawyers’ obligations are set out in legislation and in professional conduct rules.
+For example, lawyers are obliged to:

-- act in your best interests when representing you;
+- act in your best interests when representing you, which involves giving you frank advice;

 - complete legal work on your behalf competently, diligently and as promptly as reasonably possible;